-On 3 October 1989, at around 6 pm, Dr. Joseph Wybran, a leading doctor and president of the C.C.O.J.B, the Belgian Jewish federation , was shot at close range in the parking lot of the Erasmus hospital in Brussels.
+On 3 October 1989, at around 6 pm, Dr. Joseph Wybran, a leading doctor and president of the C.C.O.J.B, the Belgian Jewish federation, was shot at close range in the parking lot of the Erasmus hospital in Brussels.
 Thirty-three years later, justice has still not been served.
 Agnès Bensimon reviews for K. the twists and turns of an investigation into a murder whose treatment by the Belgian police and justice system raises questions.

 An internationally renowned medical expert, president of the Coordination Committee of Jewish Organisations in Belgium (CCOJB) and of the Brussels section of B’nai Brith, known for his commitment against the establishment of a Carmelite convent on the site of Auschwitz-Birkenau, Joseph Wybran was murdered in the autumn of 1989.
 The murder caused considerable emotion in Belgium, where more than 5,000 people, including ministers, political leaders and church representatives, attended his funeral.
-Emmy Wybran-Sosnovski, his widow, whom we met in Tel Aviv where she has settled permanently, remembers that singular evening when her husband was taken from her.
+Emmy Wybran-Sosnovski, his widow, whom we met in Tel Aviv where she now lives, remembers that indelible evening when her husband was taken from her.
 She tells us: “On Tuesday 3 October 1989, I was returning from work with a client whom I had invited to dinner at the house where Jo was to join us.
 When I got home, the cleaning lady told me that I had to call the Erasmus Hospital urgently.
 I thought my husband had had a stroke, a heart attack, but when I phoned I was simply told, “Look, Jo has had a little accident, don’t worry, come here.”
 When I arrived, I was greeted by a whole bunch of doctors, heads of departments, seven or eight of them.
 I began to understand that something serious had happened.
 Professor Jacques Brotchi, a neurosurgeon and long-time friend, took me by the arm and led me to his office.
 He asked me questions that left me perplexed: “Had Jo received any threats?
 By mail?
 By phone?
 Did he have any altercations with anyone?
 In the face of my incomprehension and denials, he added: ‘I am obliged to tell you the truth.
 He was shot twice.
 He is clinically dead.’
 I got carried away: ´We must take him to the United States for treatment!´ But Jacques Brotchi dashed my hopes.
 I stayed with him for many hours, he was very human, very gentle.
 He asked me to go and rest and I returned at two in the morning.
 At four o’clock I learned that my husband had died.
 I didn’t know where I was.
 It was unreal, a nightmare!
 I could never have imagined that my husband could be the victim of a terrorist act.´”

 Who was Joseph Wybran?

 Joseph Wybran was born in Brussels in May 1940.
 The son of craftsmen of Lithuanian origin who immigrated to Belgium in the 1930s, during the war he was hidden by a Belgian family from the Ardennes, with whom he kept close relations throughout his life.
 Emmy says: “I never knew the name of the family, nor the name of the village.
 These admirable people did not want to be honored at all, considering that what they had done was natural and did not deserve any reward.”
 Joseph respected their wishes and went alone to their home.
-As a teenager, he attended the religious Zionist youth movement of Bnei Akiva, then entered the Faculty of Medicine of the Université Libre de Bruxelles and obtained, in 1965, the title of Doctor with great distinction and the Faculty’s Special Prize.
+As a teenager, he attended the religious Zionist youth movement of Bnei Akiva, then entered the Faculty of Medicine of the Université Libre de Bruxelles and obtained, in 1965, the title of Doctor with Great Distinction, also winning the Faculty’s Special Prize.
 During his university studies, he was also active in the Union of Jewish Students of Belgium (UEJB), of which he became president.
 During his military service, Joseph served as a medical officer in the Belgian army in Germany.
-His dedication earned him a mention in the army order of the day for bravery.
+His dedication earned him a honorable mention in the army order of the day for bravery.

 In 1970, Joseph Wybran moved to the United States, where he completed his clinical training at the University of California and the Veterans Administration Hospital in San Francisco.
 He continued his research on cancer and contributed to important advances in the knowledge of the disease.
 In 1974, back in Belgium, he continued his pioneering work in psycho-neuro-immunology and became involved in AIDS and cancer research.
 He also founded the Red Cross transfusion center at the Erasmus Hospital.
-In 1977, his thesis enabled him to obtain the title of Associate Professor of Higher Education at the University, and in April 1982, he became the head of the immunology-haematology-transfusion department at Erasmus.
+In 1977, his research enabled him to obtain the title of Associate Professor of Higher Education at the University, and in April 1982, he became the head of the immunology-haematology-transfusion department at Erasmus.
 In the middle of the 1980s, his future in research was looking very promising as he was leading numerous Belgian and European projects.

 At the same time, in December 1988, Joseph Wybran became president of the C.C.O.J.B.
 At the age of 47, he divided his life between his work at the hospital, his teaching at the ULB and his involvement in Belgian Jewish community life.
-He was particularly involved in the Auschwitz Carmelite case, the greatest crisis in relations between Jews and Christians since the Shoah.
+He was particularly involved in the Auschwitz Carmelite case, the greatest crisis in relations between Jews and Christians since the Holocaust.
 As chairman of the Belgian Auschwitz Committee, he met Cardinal Józef Glemp in Poland to find an acceptable solution.
 He also campaigned against the construction of a supermarket on the site of the extermination camp.
 Two weeks before his murder, during a demonstration organized in front of the European Parliament on the issue of the Carmel, he was interviewed by Belgian and European television stations.
 This media exposure reinforced his wife’s fears.
 At that time, after the assassination of Sheikh Obeid in August 1989 in Israel, the Abu Nidal group was openly threatening to attack Jewish personalities in Europe.
 Emmy suggested to her husband to get a bodyguard.
 “Do you think!
 I’m not important enough to be a target,” he replied.

 Who murdered Joseph Wybran?

-On the occasion of a large ceremony to honour Joseph Wybran, on 7 October 2014 at the Université Libre de Bruxelles, Jacques Brotchi gave this testimony: ‘I operated on my friend, my colleague, on that evening of 3 October 1989.
+On the occasion of a large ceremony to honor Joseph Wybran, on 7 October 2014 at the Université Libre de Bruxelles, Jacques Brotchi gave this testimony: ‘I operated on my friend, my colleague, on that evening of 3 October 1989.
 At the time of his murder, I was in my office, dictating mail.
 The window was open, overlooking the car park.
 I heard nothing.
 The emergency services called me: ´Jo Wybran has a head injury.´ I ran downstairs and saw my friend unconscious.
 A bullet had passed through his brain at close range.
 I tried to save his life.
 I didn’t succeed.
 He died a few hours later.
 Later, I was called by the coroner who said: ´Professor Brotchi, won’t you come down to the car park?
 The investigators are there.´ They didn’t ask me any questions, they didn’t ask me anything.
 However, as a neurosurgeon, when someone is shot in the head, I know where it enters, I know where it leaves.”

 A confession reopened the investigation,

 Emmy Wybran confirms: “Until 2008, I was kept informed of little or nothing about the investigation.
 It was then that Abdelkader Belliraj confessed, revealing that he had prepared and committed the attack against my husband, on the orders of Abu Nidal.
-I immediately filed a civil suit with Maître Michèle Hirsch.
+I immediately filed a civil suit with the attorney Michèle Hirsch.
 For three and a half years, I never stopped researching, cross-checking information, tracking down every article, every line published about the assassin, about the affairs in which he was involved.
 It was like an obligation, it was stronger than me.
 I understand perfectly today the father of the boy who lost his life at the Bataclan and who is following the case step by step, as I did too.
 Not out of hate, but to understand.
 He can’t live without knowing.”

 Abdelkader Belliraj’s confessions during his interrogations in 2008, recorded in a report by the Moroccan examining magistrate, shed light on the murder of Joseph Wybran.
 Belliraj states, among other things, that he came into contact with the terrorist organisation of Abu Nidal during his stay in Algeria in 1988.
 One of his tasks was to collect information on Saudi personalities in Belgium.
 After three months of investigations into the Belliraj case, during which he attended the trial, journalist Kristof Clerix, a specialist in the secret services, published a series of very detailed articles in the magazine MO* (Mondiaal Nieuws).
 He traces the terrorist’s career from 1971 to 2009.
 The information on the six murders in Belgium is taken from the interrogations in the possession of the investigating judge.